Skip to content

 sudo cp config/niri-greeter-config.kdl /etc/greetd/

-# hyprland
+# cagebreak

 # sway